 Little Girl Pink

 Everyone is familiar with the intense pink little girls often love.
-I was once asked to do window treatments for a little girl’s room.
-This is what it must be like to be inside a piece of bubble gum, but she adored it!
+I was once asked to do pink window treatments for a little girl’s room.
+This is what it must be like inside a piece of bubble gum, but she adored it!
 And since the client is always right – I adored it too!

 Another trend we’ve been seeing lately, is pink being used in very dramatic ways like this handmade peony wallpaper from England.
 I love how they used it here to create a bold look with a vintage feel.
 It would also be great in a powder room to make a big statement in a small space.

-Domus Venus, is one of my favorite Instagramers and she always manages to use pink without making it feel at all “precious” as you can see in the two rooms below.
+Domus Venus, is one of my favorite designers.
+She manages to use pink without making it feel too “precious” as you can see in the two rooms below.
 The soft pink curtains and rose colored crown molding create a wonderful contrast to the giant mural that dominates one wall.

 Pink is on trend right now and it’s fun to see how using it in different ways can create such different effects.
-Just remember, no matter what your color scheme, you can create a dreamy, soft look or make a bold statement by changing up the intensity of color and the scale of pattern you choose to use.
+Just remember, no matter your color scheme, you can create a dreamy, soft look or make a bold statement by changing up the intensity of color and the scale of pattern you choose to use.

 Myrna Everett is the founder of Home Vogue Interiors where we specialize in custom window fashions and other soft home goods.
 If you have enjoyed this blog post, please share it with others.
 If you are ready to start a conversation about your next project click on the “Your Project” button above and tell us what you’re working on and we’ll reach out to you and help you get started.